saleel/blog/content/blog/email-wallet/index.md

 If sender's Relayer cannot find any matching PSI points from any other relayer, they invite the recipient to create an account with them.

 #### Relayer Incentives
-Relayer pay the gas for creating account and executing EmailOps.
+Relayers pay the gas for creating account and executing EmailOps.
 To incentivize the Relayer to do this, we have a fee reimbursement mechanism.

 Relayers can set `feeToken` and `feePerGas` value in the EmailOp (below the max value allowed in the Core contract).
 After each EmailOp, the Core contract reimburse the relayer with `feePerGas * gasUsed` amount of ETH equivalent in `feeToken`.

-Relayers **profit on the difference between `feePerGas` in the EmailOp and actual market gas fee**.
+Relayers **profit from the difference between `feePerGas` in the EmailOp and actual market gas fee**.

 Core contract is designed to do fee reimbursement even if a EmailOp execution fails (for example due to some error in an extensions).
 But if a transaction fails in validation phase, the relayer is not reimbursed.
 To prevent this, Relayer should dry-run a transaction before executing it on-chain.
 A transaction passing locally is expected to pass on-chain.

-Relayer's pay the fee for creating/initializing new accounts (not recipients of a email transaction) though.
+Relayer pays the fee for creating/initializing new accounts though.
 To prevent DOS attacks, Relayers can have necessary checks - for example, create accounts only for users who have registered an UnclaimedFund with a minimum amount.

 #### EIP-4337
 Account Abstraction EIP-4337 was considered for Email Wallet.
 However it is not implemented in the current version of Email Wallet.

-Email Wallet require a Relayer to generate the proof of email.
-A design where Relayer generate proof and call the 4337 Bundler with UserOp can help the protocol in regards to fee reimbursement (paymasters) and ensuring transactions passing in simulation also pass during execution.
+Email Wallet require a Relayer to listen to emails from user and generate the proof of email.
+This is not something a 4337 bundler can do.

+A design where Relayer generates the proof and calls the 4337 Bundler with `UserOp` can be done (with [some hacks](https://saleel.xyz/blog/zk-account-abstraction/) to overcome 4337 storage restrictions), but this don't offer a lot of advantages. *One advantage would be ensuring simulated transactions also pass during execution - though chances of this happening otherwise is also very less.*

-While [some hacks](https://saleel.xyz/blog/zk-account-abstraction/) are required to make this work, a 4337 account can be explored in future.
+Nonetheless, a 4337 account for Email Wallet can be explored in the future if the ecosystem offers a lot of value.

 #### Client side proving
-Many of the above restrictions are to force Relayer to be honest and censorship resistant.
+Many of the above restrictions are to force the Relayer to be honest and censorship resistant.
 If we can have the emails proven on the client side (browser), we can skip the Relayer and have the user broadcast transactions directly.

-For this, a 4337 wallet could be explored, and user's browser can call a Bundler with proof of email as the `UserOp` signature.
+For this, a 4337 wallet could be explored, where the user's browser calls 4337 Bundler with proof of email as the `UserOp` signature.
 Account key can be a PIN code entered by the user and stored in the browser.

-However, a client side proving will require user copy the whole email content and paste to a web app. **This is a bad UX** considering sending money is a frequent use-case and demand a simple UX that also works from mobile.
+However, a client side proving will require user to copy the whole email content and paste to a web app. **This is a bad UX** considering sending money is a frequent use-case and demands a simple UX that also works from mobile.

+On the other hand, **users could self-host Relayer in their own computer** to avoid trusting a third party.

 <hr />

 ### Conclusion

 Email Wallet has the potential to onboard many new users to Ethereum.
 Users can interact with Ethereum without knowing anything about wallets, private keys, gas, etc.

-While there are many improvements that can be done to the protocol and the overall UX, both ZK Email and Email wallet is interesting primitives that can be used to build many other applications.
+Email Wallet is **a gateway to Ethereum**, and not just a simple way for sending money.
+Developers can build extensions to allow users to interact with their smart contracts by sending emails.
+This can be used to build many interesting applications apart from Defi.

+For example, Email Wallet could be used as **a recovery solution for other contract wallets**.
+Or email could be used as one of the key for a multi-sig.
+(We and other teams are exploring more on this.)

+If you are interested in building on top of ZK Email and Email Wallet, please join our [Telegram group](https://t.me/zkemail).